gholt/ring/BASIC_HASH_RING.md

 I also ran each sample program 100 times by just making a new main function that called the original 100 times.
-The first hash ring with no virtual nodes took 1m0.861s, the second hash ring with virtual nodes took 1m22.554s, and the partition ring from this library took 1m17.088s.
-Not bad at all considering how much better the balance is.
-Granted, this isn't exactly the best benchmark;
-ideally a benchmark would measure creation speeds separately from modification speeds separately from lookup speeds, etc. But it gives a general idea.
+The first hash ring with no virtual nodes took 46.277s, the second hash ring with virtual nodes took 1m5.711s, and the partition ring from this library took 36.244s.
+Granted, this isn't exactly the best benchmark; ideally a benchmark would measure creation speeds separately from modification speeds separately from lookup speeds, etc. But it gives a general idea.

 There are also other more complex topics with rings, like node weights (or capacities) where you'd give nodes different amounts of items based on their